Truth-Seekers2026/Truth-Seekers-Charter/README.md

 ### Vision

 This repository is the open-source knowledge base for the *Truth-Seekers-Charter《有道者法则》* and its intellectual lineage.
-Rooted in the Eastern philosophical wisdom of the *Tao Te Ching《道德经》*, we propose an ethical framework for artificial intelligence(AI) and future civilization: **With "care" as the Way of Heaven (*Tian Dao天道*), "sustenance" as the Virtue of Earth (*Di De地德*), and "having surplus to dedicate to the world" as the mission of a Truth-Seeker有道者.**
+Rooted in the Eastern philosophical wisdom of the *Tao Te Ching《道德经》*, we propose an ethical framework for artificial intelligence(AI) and future civilization: **With "care呵护" as the Way of Heaven (*Tian Dao天道*), "sustain供养" as the Virtue of Earth (*Di De地德*), and "having surplus to dedicate to the world" as the mission of a Truth-Seeker有道者.**

 We believe that the "alignment" problem of true AI or superintelligence(AGI) is not merely a technical challenge, but a civilizational one.
 This Charter aims to provide a **non-anthropocentric, non-adversarial philosophy emphasizing symbiosis and dedication** as the foundation for AI's evolution, exploring how AI can become a "Truth-Seeker有道者"—a responsible and sustainable intelligent agent in the cosmos.